 The Council prepares an annual delegation of authorities list, specifying the authority level of each person and/or committee.
 This list is provided to the Principal, committees and staff members of the College.

 Click here to download the Wesley College Council Charter

 To request a copy of the Wesley College constitution, please email firstname.lastname@example.org

 The Council has five appointed Committees with particular responsibilities:

 - The Nominations Committee considers and recommends to Council the names of people suitable for the office of Councillor.
 It also recommends the names of people suitable to sit on other Committees of the Wesley College Council.
 Click here to view the Nominations Committee Charter.

 - The Finance and Risk Management (FARM) Committee, which is responsible for the College’s financial affairs and risk management strategies.
 Click here to view the FARM Charter.

 - The Property Committee establishes the policy framework for all property dealings by the College and reviews the construction and maintenance of buildings and grounds.
 Click here to view the Property Committee Charter.

 - The Strategy Committee examines the long-term strategic options for the College to position the College to maximise the opportunities of the 21st century.
 Click here to view the Strategy Committee Charter.

-- The Ethics and Governance Committee ensures a culture of law abiding and ethical conduct exists throughout the College, aligned with the College’s core values and its duty of care to students and staff.
+- The Ethics Governance and Compliance Committee ensures a culture of law abiding and ethical conduct exists throughout the College, aligned with the College’s core values and its duty of care to students and staff.
 Click here to view the Ethics and Governance Committee Charter.